agenteo/agenteo.github.com/source/_posts/2013-07-16-building-and-maintaing-large-ruby-on-rails-applications-for-3-years.md

 ---
 layout: post
-title: Building and managing a large Ruby on Rails application for 3 years
+title: Building and maintaining a large Ruby on Rails application for 3 years
 comments: true
 tags:
   - work